 - Backpack- 40-60 liters works fine.
 For help choosing a backpack, check out my guides to frame vs frameless backpacks and internal vs external framed backpacks.
 I used my Osprey Talon 44 hiking backpack.
 Read my full review here.

-- Sleeping bag or quilt- a 20-30 degree bag is ideal.
+- Sleeping bag or quilt- a 20-30 degree down or synthetic bag is ideal.
 I used my Kelty Cosmic 20 sleeping bag.
 Read my full review here.